 Also in 2011, after a family member transitioned from male to female, Diane started to write about transgender issues in print and at www.shewasthemanofmydreams.com.
 In 2012, she was awarded an Emerging Artists Grant from the Durham Arts Council to assist with a transgender-themed book.

-Diane writes for newspapers and magazines, most frequently The Boston Globe (her last office job), the News & Observer (NC), the Washington Post, and Southern Living magazine.
-Her work also has run in the New York Times, OnEarth, National Geographic Traveler, Budget Travel, and other national publications.
+Diane writes for newspapers and magazines, including The Boston Globe (her last office job), the News & Observer (NC), the Washington Post, the New York Times, National Geographic Traveler, and other national and regional publications.

 She contributed to the books "27 Views of Durham," Eno Publishers, 2012; "Checking In 2007: Places to Stay in New England," Boston Globe, 2006; and "The New York Times Practical Guide to Practically Everything," St. Martin's Press, 2006.
 Diane occasionally leads workshops in travel writing and advocacy writing, with a focus on getting published.